gharials/dev-path/docs/programming/math-prog.md

 In mathematics, _whole numbers_ are called _integers_.
 They can be both positive and negative, including zero.
 Examples of integers include $-3$, $0$, and $42$.
 In daily life, we use integers most commonly for counting objects.
 Integers are very important in programming and computer science.
 A programmer should be aware of the basic facts about integers.

+## Min and max functions

+???+ question "Problems"
+    1. Given a person has $n$ dollars in his bank account and he wants to withdraw $m$ dollars.
+Write a function that returns how much money he can withdraw.
+    2. Given a person has $n$ dollars in his bank account and he wants to withdraw $m$ dollars.
+But the bank requires that a account's balance must not go below $k$ dollars.
+Write a function that returns how much money he can withdraw.

 ## Floor and ceiling functions

 ### The floor function